 - Create a road map.
 Any expansion or implementation is a complex process, one in which multiple individuals are responsible for disparate tasks to be completed independently but within specified timelines and to fulfill a common goal.
 In order to ensure that all parties complete their assigned tasks correctly and in a timely manner, a cross-functional team of stakeholders should be gathered for a single purpose – to develop a detailed work plan that will guide the expansion.

-DPSI provides maintenance management software for fleet, manufacturing, and facilities.
+DPSI provides maintenance management software for industries including fleet, manufacturing, facilities and more.
 We offer iMaint, an enterprise asset management system that is easy for staff to learn to use.
 DPSI has been providing best-of-breed CMMS software since 1986 and EAM software since 2000.
 We serve over 6,000 customers worldwide.
 We also have a Professional Services team that is committed to your success and will aid in the successful implementation or expansion of your EAM software.
 Contact us for more information or request a free trial today!